conglu1997/erdos_321_computation/README.md

 ## Verification (trusting `kissat`)
 1) Witness: run the exact check on `solution` (automatic with `--verify`; anyone can re-run an independent checker).
 2) Optimality: rerun `kissat cnf proof`; return code 20 means UNSAT, confirming no set of size k+1 exists under the recorded collision cuts.
-SAT leaves optimality_proved=False (no proof).
+If `kissat` is absent, the solver’s CBC feasibility check for size k+1 drives the `optimality_proved_no_larger` flag (no DRAT proof).

 Why UNSAT on a subset of constraints is sufficient: the CNF we build uses only the collision cuts encountered during solving, plus the size ≥ k+1 cardinality constraint.
 This is a weaker formula than the full “no collisions” condition.
 If the weaker formula is UNSAT, adding more constraints (the remaining collisions) cannot make it satisfiable.
 Therefore an UNSAT result on this subset is a sound proof that no collision-free set of size k+1 exists.
 A SAT result does not imply feasibility for the full problem, so optimality_proved remains False in that case.